Extremely strong and beautifully designed cookware…

 Interestingly all items in the S/S Primus cooking set are really heavy even in comparison to my old S/S pots.
 In the meantime they have beautiful high tech design: even the lids are equipped with colander, spring-loaded handle (it locks in various positions for use and storage, so it’s easy and totally burn-safe to drain the water) and even the classy leather strap with Primus logo!
 Unfortunately due to this strap, I cannot put these lids into dishwasher.

-The frying pan also has the spring-loaded handle with sliding lock.
+The frying pan also has the spring-loaded folding and detachable handle with sliding lock.
 It has the embedded aluminum disc in the bottom for more uniform heat distribution and less risk of burning the food.
-I tried this pan at home, my fried eggs became slightly burned despite using lots of oil.
-I really don't like the pans without Teflon or ceramic coating.
+At home, my fried eggs become very slightly burned, but tasty and crusty.

 The cooking set is stackable, and it nicely fits into the packing bag, which looks nice, but actually it’s not as convenient as you may get used to.
 At least, the Primus should have attached a cord lock, because you need to make a knot to close the bag.
 In 2017 it's quite frustrating.
 The stacked 1.0L and 1.8L pots have a huge gap between each other, but it’s perfectly filled by 1,8L protective plastic bowl from our older Primus Primetech set.